HichamISIMA/containerized-simple-web-app/README.md

 # Containerized-simple-web-app
-this is a simple web application hosted on docker that displays the number of time it has been visited
+This is a simple web application hosted on docker that displays the number of time it has been visited